 #2 An underdog story

-The actual story of the anime follows a Neo Pro Wrestling team known as The Pretty Four; a group of young girls led by a stressful, older manager and a motherly coach.
-They’re an amateur team at best who sometimes fight other bottom-tier wrestlers and double as an idol group, which makes them popular, but a laughingstock among the more serious leagues.
+The actual story of Metal Fighter Miku follows a Neo Pro Wrestling team known as The Pretty Four; a group of young girls led by a stressful, older manager and a motherly coach.
+They are an amateur team at best who sometimes fight other bottom-tier wrestlers and double as an idol group.
+This makes them popular, but a laughingstock among their more serious leagues.

 This changes when one of their amateur battles is rudely interrupted and The Pretty Four are challenged to come face real opponents in the upcoming tournament.

 What follows is a classic story of a band of rookies undergoing intense training and bonding with each other in order to have a chance at beating rivals who are far more experienced and powerful.
 The Pretty Four gain a fierce new coach who puts them through a hellish training regime and their idol careers fall by the wayside as they commit themselves to becoming the best fighters they can be.

 There is a lot of appeal in watching the girls grow.
 All of them have enjoyable personalities and enough going on to fill meaningful character arcs.
 I took a liking to Ginko in particular, who is the captain of the team.
 She’s a great fighter and quite the hothead, but struggles with feeling envious as her team members surpass her in popularity and her opportunities to shine in matches grow fewer and far between.
 She has to learn how to deal with these feelings and regain her self-confidence, but that turns into an uphill battle for her.